 Herbs can be both culinary and medicinal.
-The author Pat Crocker is a herbalist and professional home economist and in her book she will show you how to add wonderful herbs to her 115 delicious and healing vegetarian recipes.
-Her recipes range from starters to dessert and beverages, like Creamy Tomato Thyme Soup, Chickpea Herb Burgers, Dandelion Salad with Citrus Dressing, Herbed Fresh Pasta, Hot Spiced Apple Sauce and Ginseng Gingerale to name a few.
+The author Pat Crocker is a herbalist and professional home economist and in her book, she will show you how to add wonderful herbs to her 115 delicious and healing vegetarian recipes.
+Her recipes range from starters to desserts and beverages, like Creamy Tomato Thyme Soup, Chickpea Herb Burgers, Dandelion Salad with Citrus Dressing, Herbed Fresh Pasta, Hot Spiced Apple Sauce, and Ginseng Gingerale to name a few.

 - 1 lb asparagus, washed and trimmed 500 g

 - 1 cup shredded mozarella cheese 250 mL

 - 1/4 cup freshly grated Parmesan cheese 50 mL